m4xx3d0ut/Cthulhu-Streaming-Proxy/README.md

 	* Stream preview monitors
 	* Ability to record streams to cloud location
 	* Ability to schedule prerecorded content to stream automatically with email based notifications
-	* Several usefull test funcions and performance monitors will live here
+	* Several useful test functions and performance monitors will live here
 3. RTMP support
 	* Ability to transmit and ingest RTMP
 	* Ability to push to multiple channels and platforms